-Talking to team members throughout the organization to work together to create a well-executed hurricane plan is the bread and butter of Matt Merritt, emergency preparedness manager for Novant Health, and Paul Carr, hospital and regional disaster operations manager for NHRMC.
+Talking to team members throughout the organization to work together to create a well-executed hurricane plan is the bread and butter of Matt Merritt, emergency preparedness manager for Novant Health, and Paul Carr, hospital and regional disaster operations manager for New Hanover.
 This mindset helped them navigate Hurricane Florence in 2018, which cut off Wilmington from the rest of the state for several days.

-“As soon as a hurricane is projected to hit the coast, we make sure to start having conversations with our team members,” said Shelbourn Stevens, president of Novant Health Coastal Market and Novant Health New Hanover Regional Medical Center.
+“As soon as a hurricane is projected to hit the coast, we make sure to start having conversations with our team members,” said Shelbourn Stevens, president of Novant Health Coastal Market and Novant Health New Hanover Regional Medical Center (NHRMC).
 “But we also remind them they need to have plans at home for their families.”

 Stevens weathered multiple hurricanes in his 15 years at Novant Health Brunswick Medical Center, including spending six nights at the hospital during Hurricane Florence.
 He’s a pro at preparing early – and thinking about the next storm before the current one is even over.

 “I tell people to evacuate early,” he said.
 “Don’t wait until you need the shelter – especially if you or someone in your household has an underlying health condition.
 Make your evacuation plan before you need it.”

 Merritt said the teams begin having conversations about a hurricane plan before the storm reaches the Caribbean.
 The supply chain, corporate construction, and real estate teams are heavily involved in the planning.
 They’ll position medical supplies where they might be needed and make sure building drains are cleared and any outdoor equipment is secured.